MontrealAI/agijobs-sovereign-labor-v0p1/demo/Meta-Agentic-ALPHA-AGI-Jobs-v0/README.md

 - `scripts/` – Placeholder for orchestration or data preparation scripts.
 - `data/` – Placeholder for example datasets or fixtures.

-Each folder contains a `.gitkeep` file so the empty directories remain tracked until populated with real content.
+Each folder currently includes a short README placeholder so the empty directories remain tracked until populated with real content and so future contributors know where to drop their files.